manospits/Phenesthe/README.md

 - states (durative)
 - dynamic temporal phenomena (durative)

 Given an input stream of input phenomena _Phenesthe_ will produce the instants or intervals at which user defined temporal phenomena are true or hold.
 More details can be found in "_M.
 Pitsikalis, A. Lisitsa and S. Luo.
 2021.
 Representation and Processing of Instantaneous and Durative Temporal Phenomena.
-Pre-proceedings paper presented at the 31st International Symposium on Logic-Based Program Synthesis and Transformation (LOPSTR 2021) [arXiv:2108.13365](https://arxiv.org/abs/2108.13365)_"
+Pre-proceedings paper presented at the 31st International Symposium on Logic-Based Program Synthesis and Transformation (LOPSTR 2021) [arXiv:2108.13365](https://arxiv.org/abs/2108.13365)_" (to appear in formal proceedings)

 ## Features